Grigor2003/SyntheticData/README.md

 ## How to use

 Open config, set your result, bg, obj PATHs, set the parameters as you like and run the `run.py` file.
-It will generate every possible combination of a bg and an object.
+It will generate every possible combination of bg and object.

 ### Parameters